 ACE recommends organizations that we feel offer the greatest value for each donor dollar.
-So far, these charities have been farm animal advocacy organizations that primarily focus on outreach, education, and undercover investigations.
+So far, these charities have been farmed animal advocacy organizations that primarily focus on outreach, education, and undercover investigations.
 We are frequently asked about our views on the work of farm sanctuaries and shelters.
 We feel sanctuaries can have great value, and that adopting certain practices can extend the impact of their work.

 Sanctuaries provide a symbol of how animals raised in farms can live a happy and fulfilling life when they are treated with proper respect and care.
 This is important because few people are directly exposed to animals used for food and thus don’t recognize them as individuals.
 Bridging the connection that much of our food comes from animals that were “someone, not something” helps personalize farmed animals.